Introduction

 Wider Council Network

-Where appropriate we support Services to create their own accounts and have a strong family of social media accounts across the Council providing information to our communities.
+Where appropriate we support Council Services to create their own accounts and have a strong family of social media accounts across the Council providing information to our communities.
 We recognise that social media is not for everyone and any request for a new account requires staff to consider their objectives, implementation plan, evaluation and risk management for the social media platform they wish to use.

 New Developments